How Does pH Affect Enzyme Activity? (Graph & Experiment)

 Influence on Charge Distribution: pH affects the distribution of charges on the enzyme’s active site and the substrate.
 The active site’s charge distribution is crucial for substrate binding and catalysis.
 Deviations from the optimal pH can disrupt the charge interactions between the enzyme and substrate, impacting the enzyme’s ability to bind the substrate and perform catalytic reactions.

 The pH measures the acidity or basicity of a substance or a solution.
-Our stomach produces powerful acids that acid helps us start to digest our foods.
+Our stomach produces powerful acids that help us digest our foods.
 This acid helps us digest but also kills harmful microorganisms we eat from our food.

-That’s because of basic food’s effect on our digestive system.
+That’s because of the effect of basic food on our digestive system.
 It doesn’t mean that it’s bad for us.
 It’s still healthy to eat acids.
 What are acids?
 They are substances with hydrogen ions and have a pH lower than 7.

 pH Scale: